ChrisTorng/LLMCoderSync/README.md

 # Future plan

-* **Use Markdown instead of JSON**: not only saves more tokens, but avoid escape char problems like forgetting to use \\" in JSON.
-Easy reading the diff output, with better correction ability.
+* **Use Markdown instead of JSON**

+  Not only saves more tokens, but avoid escape char problems like forgetting to use \\" in JSON.
+Easy reading the diff output, with better manual correction ability.

-* **Integrate LLMCoder into LLMCoderSync WebUI**: So you can select a code file, paste Markdown, then it writes the result directly into the source, saves you more time.
+* **Integrate LLMCoder into LLMCoderSync WebUI**

+  So you can select a code file, paste Markdown, then it writes the result directly into the source, saves you more time.
-* **Apply multiple files at once**: Ask LLM to add file names in Markdown diff, then it can modify them all at once.
+* **Apply multiple files at once**

+  Ask LLM to add file names in Markdown diff, then it can modify them all at once.
+* **Fix line number errors automatically**

-* **Fix Off-by-One Errors automatically**: sometimes the LLM output wrong first line number.
+  Sometimes the LLM output wrong first/last line number.
 It tries to look for correct line number and apply without manual fix.
+* **Auto Sync**

+  Detect file changes, then sync automatically.